-ANSWER: Defendant Mohammed objects to the terms "gang" and "abuse" as argumentative, vague and undefined.
-Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.
+ANSWER: Defendant denies he abused citizens or otherwise engaged in any misconduct.
+Defendant lacks sufficient knowledge or information upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

 53. One example of this widespread practice is Chicago police officer Jerome Finnigan, who was convicted and sentenced on federal criminal charges in 2011.
 One of the charges against Finnigan involved his attempt to hire a hitman to kill a police officer whom Finnigan believed would be a witness against him.